 Learn how to cook black beans from scratch with this simple step-by-step tutorial.
-Covering four different ways to cook dried black beans, you'll end up with creamy, perfectly-cooked beans every time.
+Covering four different ways to cook dried black beans—including a fast 28 minute Instant Pot recipe, plus cooking options for stove top, slow cooker and baking black beans from dry in the oven—you'll end up with creamy, perfectly cooked beans every time.

-Whatever the colour, whether it's making a batch of Black Bean and Quinoa Freezer Burritos or our internet-famous Chocolate Black Bean Smoothie, having a batch of perfectly cooked black beans on hand is the key to so many healthy and delicious black bean recipes.
+Whether you're making a batch of Black Bean and Quinoa Freezer Burritos, Refried Black Beans, or our internet-famous Chocolate Black Bean Smoothie (yes, really!), having a batch of perfectly cooked black beans on hand is the key to so many healthy and delicious recipes.

-We're going to cover FOUR different techniques for cooking dried black beans from scratch to yield perfectly cooked delicious beans every single time.
-This is the only black beans recipe you'll need!
+Today, we're going to cover FOUR different techniques for cooking dried black beans from scratch to yield perfectly cooked delicious beans every single time.
+This is the only dried black beans recipe you'll need!

-We've tested a number of different cook times for black beans in the Instant Pot, and have come to the conclusion that the best results are with 28 minutes on high pressure for perfectly cooked, tender beans.
+I've tested several different cook times for Instant Pot black beans and have concluded that the best results are with 28 minutes on high pressure for perfectly cooked, tender beans.
 Letting the pressure release naturally also results in a better bean.

 Cooking black beans on the stovetop is probably the most straightforward method.
 You can check the beans anytime you want, and can pull them off the heat the moment they're perfectly done.